trevorhobenshield/twitter-api-client/readme.md

 ### Automated Solvers

+> **Currently removed** due to issues running on Mac.
+Code has been commented out for now.
+Cloning the repo, adding the protonmail package, and uncommenting the code referencing `protonmail` can be used as a temporary workaround to re-enable this feature.

 To set up automated email confirmation/verification solvers, add your Proton Mail credentials below as shown.
 This removes the need to manually solve email challenges via the web app.
 These credentials can be used in `Scraper`, `Account`, and `Search` constructors.